 When Monocle started their Quality of Life Survey in 2006, one of the driving factors for designer, founder and editor-in-chief Tyler Brûlé was the “lack of friction”.
 According to the survey, what makes a city great is that it is friction free: public transportation works, everyone can use public spaces and you can enjoy a really seamless existence.
 Besides Tokyo and Vienna, Berlin ranked high on the Quality of Life Survey 2017.

-Friction free and seamless experiences were exactly what we wanted when we were designing the “Connected City” for Siemens on their annual IFA trade fair stand in Berlin.
-The idea: you did not even have to visit the actual city to discover its characteristic spirit and extraordinary locations.
-Dawdling about the main Avenue, every new place felt like home, full of inspiration and new impulses, starting from a Joop fashion show, experiencing intelligent urban life solutions up until a networked ecosystem for a better quality of life: The Home Connect App.
-Eventually the Siemens Connected City was to be a carefully curated guide full of recommendations for a smooth and fulfilling life in today’s metropolis.
+Friction-free, seamless experiences were exactly what we aimed for when designing the Connected City for Siemens on their annual IFA trade fair stand in Berlin.
+The idea: you don’t have to visit the actual city to discover its unique spirit and extraordinary places.
+Dawdling about the main thoroughfare, each new place felt like home, full of inspiration and new impulses.
+Starting with a Joop fashion show, continuing with intelligent urban living solutions such as a networked ecosystem for a better quality of life: The Home Connect app.
+Eventually the Siemens Connected City aims to be a carefully curated guide full of recommendations for smooth, fulfilling living in today’s metropolises.